vt6/vt6/spec/draft/core1.0.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-Refer to this document using the identifier `vt6/core1.0` or using its canonical URL, <https://vt6.io/std/draft/core1.0>.
+**This is a non-normative draft.** Refer to this document using the identifier `vt6/core1.0` or using its canonical URL, <https://vt6.io/std/draft/core1.0>.

 ## 1. Definitions and platform requirements